[HISTORY: Adopted by the Town Board of the Town of Riverhead as indicated in article histories. Amendments noted where applicable.]

 No permit under this chapter shall be issued until the fee as shall be prescribed by resolution of the Town Board shall have been paid, nor shall an amendment to a permit be approved until the additional fee, if any, due to an increase in the estimated cost of the building or structure shall have been paid.

-The minimum fee for any permit required under this chapter, whether the same is for the installation of a plumbing system or a heating system, or any other required permit, including the fee for a zoning permit under Zoning Ordinance No. 26 of the Town of Riverhead,
+The minimum fee for any permit required under this chapter, whether the same is for the installation of a plumbing system or a heating system, or any other required permit, including the fee for a zoning permit under Zoning Ordinance No. 26 of the Town of Riverhead, shall be $100, unless the applicant is exempt under this chapter.

 Construction related to improving access, safety and independent living for the disabled and elderly at entrances to and within buildings shall be exempt from building permit fees.